How Long Does an Average Investigation from the Arizona Nursing Board Last?

-So, Will Having an Attorney Make You Look Guilty to The Arizona Nursing Board?
-No, having an attorney represent you before the Arizona Board of Nursing will not make you look guilty.
+So, Does Having an Attorney Make You Look Guilty to The Arizona Nursing Board?
+No, having an attorney represent you before the Arizona Board of Nursing does not make you look guilty.
 The right to counsel is a fundamental right for every nurse licensed in Arizona.

-Licensing board defense attorneys focus on the regulation of occupational licenses, which are handled by governmental boards.
+Licensing board defense attorneys focus on regulating occupational licenses handled by governmental boards.
 These attorneys work mainly in administrative law.
 A professional license defense attorney is a crucial part of the legal process in upholding an individual’s occupational licensing.
-These professionals provide services for individuals who have been charged with unethical behavior or criminal charges, and also protect their right to work.
+These professionals provide services for individuals charged with unethical behavior or criminal charges and protect their right to work.